 Coco Chanel famously advised that before leaving the house, one should look in the mirror and take off one thing.
 The Broadway adaptation of The Great Gatsby could use two or three.
+It’s still bright and beautiful, offering a fun evening.
 Fitzgerald’s novel skewered the excesses of the 1920s with lyrical brutality.
-But onstage in 2025, what once felt searing now plays like a…
+But onstage…

 Never has an intellectual exercise had such heart.
 The allegory is clear: two adults, deep into the routine of their second act, fighting to remain independent, resisting nostalgia, and yet slowly, inevitably, slipping into the patterns we all recognize.
 That’s where the play begins.
 It is the story of two robots trying desperately not to…

-Review: The Tony-Nominated Death Becomes Her Is Gorgeously Performed, Wryly Camp, and Strangely Trapped in the Mirror
+Review: Death Becomes Her Is Gorgeously Performed, Wryly Camp, and Strangely Trapped in the Mirror

 I had the great good fortune to see Death Becomes Her from the best seat in the house: front row, dead center.
 It’s my favorite perch because that’s where you get to see the work.
 The microbeats.
 The breath work.
 The sweat, spit, and precision that make up the muscle of live performance.
 Yes, I…

-Review: Tony-Nominated Sunset Boulevard on Broadway Is Electrifying, Unnerving, and Might Be Lloyd Webber’s Best Work
+Review: Tony-Winning Sunset Boulevard on Broadway Is Electrifying, Unnerving, and Might Be Lloyd Webber’s Best Work

 I didn’t expect to come out of Sunset Boulevard thinking it might be my favorite Lloyd Webber score.
 But here we are.
 In Jamie Lloyd’s stark new Broadway revival, the music is the emotional architecture.
 With the sets stripped down to almost nothing,just black walls, projections, and a few brutalist gestures the score becomes the…